ESL Endorsement Information

 State and federal law, policies, and regulations provide parameters regarding the education of students who are Multi-Language Learners (MLL) in the United States.
 School districts must identify students, assess their abilities to understand, speak, read, and write English, and provide comprehensible and content-based instructional programs.

 All SLCSD educators must have an ESL endorsement.
 Depending on their teaching area, they can have a district modified or state endorsement.
+New employees must complete their endorsement by the end of their fourth year of employment.

 - ESL Endorsement: Elementary teachers, core content secondary teachers (science, mathematics, ELA, Social Studies), and academic coaches in core areas are required to have an ESL Endorsement (six classes).